techidaily/site-media-tips/source/_posts/mirror-your-iphone-ipad-or-mac-screen-to-a-computer-or-television-a-complete-guide.md

 1\.
 Click on the TV icon ![AirPlay icon](https://www.5kplayer.com/airplay/../img/a03.png) in the menu bar on the upper of the Mac screen.
  2\.
 Go to choose Mirror Built-in Display.

-If you cannot find the TV icon on your Mac Screen, go to Apple menu and open **"System Preferences > Displays"**, and then select the **"Show mirroring options in the menu bar when available"** checkbox.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/-Bov2KfWQ_Y?si=MnVczisgeJ-sGW2r&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/TJCye_oCTTw?si=6bVyBphcSgSFdyuq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+If you cannot find the TV icon on your Mac Screen, go to Apple menu and open **"System Preferences > Displays"**, and then select the **"Show mirroring options in the menu bar when available"** checkbox.

 ### How to Mirror MacBook Screen to Smart TV?